Moving to Portugal from the UK

 Driving in Portugal

-On arriving in Portugal you are permitted to drive immediately using your existing driving license or an international license.
-However, if you intend to remain in the country you should apply to the Ministry of Transport (Instituto da Mobilidade e dos Transportes) for a Portuguese driving license, for which you will need to produce your original driving licence, ID card or passport and a completed application form.
+On arriving in Portugal, you are permitted to drive immediately, using your existing UK driving licence or an international licence.
+However, if you intend to remain in the country, you should apply to the Ministry of Transport (Instituto da Mobilidade e dos Transportes) for a Portuguese driving licence, for which you will need to produce your original driving licence, ID card or passport and a completed application form.

-All drivers are bound to carry a triangle and fluorescent vest in their vehicle at all times and any accidents must be reported to the local police who will attend the scene to evaluate any damage.
-Speed limits are 120 km/h on motorways, 100 km/h on dual carriageways and non-urban highways and 50 km/h in built-up areas.
+All drivers must carry a triangle, fluorescent vest and headlamp beam deflectors in their cars.
+Crash helmets must be worn on motorbikes.
+Accidents must be reported to the local police, who will attend the scene to evaluate any damage.
+Speed limits are 120km/h on motorways, 100km/h on dual carriageways and non-urban highways, and 50km/h in built-up areas.

 Expat communities

-With pockets of expats all over the country, wherever you settle and whatever your country of origin you are likely to find kindred spirits around you.
-The Algarve, Lisbon, Porto and Braga are all popular choices for those looking to start a new life in the sun, and expats are increasingly discovering the beauty of inland Portugal too.
+With pockets of expats all over the country, when you decide on moving to Portugal from the UK, wherever you settle and whatever your country of origin, you are likely to find kindred spirits around you.
+The Algarve, Lisbon, Porto and Braga are all popular choices for those looking to start a new life in the sun, and expats are increasingly discovering the beauty of inland Portugal as well.

 Ranking against the world

-Portuguese is the world’s sixth most spoken first language and Portugal was a founder nation of both NATO and the OECD.
+Portuguese is the world’s eighth most spoken language and Portugal was a founding nation of both NATO and the OECD (Organisation for Economic Co-operation and Development).

 Portuguese cuisine exemplifies the rich and complex yet understated character of the nation perfectly.
-Fresh local ingredients like olives, bread, cheese, red wine and seafood need little in the way of preparation.
+Fresh local ingredients, such as olives, bread, cheese, red wine and seafood, need little in the way of preparation.
 A little seasoning, drying or smoking to enhance the flavour and you’re all set.
 And yet these ingredients are combined in a thousand different ways, each resulting in a sumptuous feast.
-The Portuguese are no slouches when it comes to feasting either - the calendar is packed with festivals, fairs and parties.
+The Portuguese are no slouches when it comes to feasting either – the calendar is packed with festivals, fairs and parties.